To provide students with a deep understanding of modern operating system technology, implementation techniques and research issues.

 There will be a final exam, in the form of a 24h take-home.
 Students will be given one day to read and analyse two recent research papers relevant to the material covered in the course, and submit a critical report on it.
 See the previous years' exams for examples.

 Supplementary exams will only be awarded in well justified cases, in accordance with School policy, not as a second chance for poorly performing students.
-In particular, it is highly unlikely that a supplementary will be awarded to students who have actually submitted an exam.
-Make up your mind whether or not you are sick before submitting!
+In particular, it is unlikely that a supplementary will be awarded to students who have actually sat the proper exam.
+Make up your mind whether or not you are sick before attempting the exam!

-Supplementary exams will either have the same format as the normal exam, or, at the discretion of the LiC, will be orals.
-They will probably be held on the day after the written supplementary exams held for other courses.
+Supplementary exams will have the same format as the normal exam, and will be probably be on the day after the written supplementary exams held for other courses.

-The exam contributes 35% of the final mark.
+Project work counts for 65%, the exam for 35% of the final mark.
 A minimum mark of 14 (i.e., 40% of the maximum) is required in the exam to receive a passing grade.
-This is to ensure that no-one can pass the course on project work alone.

 There is no textbook for this course, as no published book covers the material in sufficient depth.
-Lecture slides and plenty of handouts will be provided.
+Plenty of handouts will be provided.

-Lecture slides and other information can be found under the course's WWW home page at URL http://www.cse.unsw.edu.au/~cs9242/.
+Lecture notes and other information can be found under the course's WWW home page at URL http://www.cse.unsw.edu.au/~cs9242/.